mateisilviu/mic-sts-nlu-weather-tone-analyzer/README.md

 ## Tutorial steps

 To create your AI powered application, you must first deploy a Node-RED-starter application.
 Then you need to add different Watson AI services (Speech to text, Tone Analyzer, Assistant and Text to Speech) to this Node-RED application.
 Then you will  deploy and connect these services.
 The last step before testing is adding the flow.
+Step 1 to 6 is done in IBM Cloud, Step 7-8 is done in Node-RED.

 Here a short [presentation](steps/presentation.pdf) of the components which you will make use of.